-Southwater has expanded rapidly in recent years, nevertheless there is still a housing shortage within the parish and the wider area.
+- 4.1.
+Southwater has expanded rapidly in recent years, nevertheless there is still a housing shortage. - 4.2.
 On 27 November 2015 Horsham District Council adopted the Horsham District Planning Framework (HDPF) as its development plan.
-The HDPF sets out the planning strategy for the years up to 2031 to deliver the social, economic and environmental needs for the district (outside the South Downs National Park).
+The HDPF sets out the planning strategy for the years up to 2031 to deliver the social, economic and environmental needs for the district (outside the South Downs National Park). - 4.3.
 This plan has a legal requirement to be 'in general conformity with the strategic policies contained in the development plan'.
-Whilst this does not mean absolute conformity we do need to adhere to the general overarching policy direction on key issues including, for example, the provision of new housing.
+Whilst this does not mean absolute conformity we do need to adhere to the general overarching policy direction on key issues including, for example, the provision of new housing. - 4.4.
 The HDPF includes provision for 16,000 new homes over the plan period in Policy 15.
 1,500 of these homes are to be provided through allocations in Neighbourhood Plans in addition to strategic allocations.
-HDPF Policy 3 confirms that Southwater is a large parish in a relatively sustainable location and features in the second tier of the development hierarchy.
-An independent report has been prepared by AECOM to establish the appropriate share of the 1,500 homes that should come forward through this plan in the Parish.
-It confirmed at least 422 new dwellings should come forward in this plan.
-Unless robust evidence can demonstrate that there is not suitable, available or achievable land to deliver this number of units, failing to allocate 422 units would result in the neighbourhood plan failing Basic Conditions and therefore not be able to be made.
+HDPF Policy 3 confirms that Southwater is a large Parish in a relatively sustainable location and features in the second tier of the development hierarchy.
+An independent report has been prepared by AECOM to establish the appropriate share of the 1,500 homes that should come forward through this plan.
+It confirmed that at least 422 new dwellings should come forward in this plan.
+Unless robust evidence can demonstrate that there is no suitable, available or achievable land to deliver this number of units, failing to allocate 422 units may result in the neighbourhood plan failing the Basic Conditions and therefore not be able to be 'made'. - 4.5.
 This plan is also constrained to some degree by HDPF Policy 4 which sets out the strategic approach for the growth of settlements in order to meet identified local housing, employment and community needs.
-It confirms that 'outside built-up area boundaries, the expansion of settlements will be supported where, among other things, the site is allocated in the Local Plan or in a Neighbourhood Plan and adjoins an existing settlement edge; 2.
+It confirms that 'outside built-up area boundaries, the expansion of settlements will be supported where, among other thing; 1., the site is allocated in the Local Plan or in a Neighbourhood Plan and adjoins an existing settlement edge; 2.
 The level of expansion is appropriate to the scale and function of the settlement type; 3.
-The development is demonstrated to meet the identified local housing needs and/or employment needs or will assist the retention and enhancement of community facilities and services; 4.
-The impact of the development individually or cumulatively does not prejudice comprehensive long term development, in order not to conflict with the development strategy; and 5.
-The development is contained within an existing defensible boundary and the landscape and townscape character features are maintained and enhanced.'
+The